 Believers miss out on numerous blessings because we would rather chase things that God created such as money and declare that we want to be “where the money resides” than choosing to chase after God the creator and trusting Him as we should.
 As explained in David Guzik’s Bible commentary when we chose to “reside under the shadow of His Wings” we receive the blessing of God’s presence, protection, promotion, prosperity and preservation.

 God is saying to you today if you love me and trust me – I will be with you in time of trouble, I will answer you, I will deliver you, I will honour you, I will give you long life, I will show you my salvation – what is your response?

 P.S – If you would rather listen to this post check out the podcast episode amongst others on your favourite listening platforms.

-In this episode of the Hall of Faith, Dara brings a hero of faith who waited on the Lord for a specific gift but was blessed with so much more in the waiting season.
+In this final episode of the Hall of Faith Season, Dara has a surprise waiting for you.
 Listen closely to hear how this guest's faith has been tried, tested and transformed.
 Follow @theundilutedword on Insta, read blogs on http://www.theundilutedword.com and listen to the Gospel playlist on Spotify.
-Send feedback via direct message or email to email@example.com.
+Send feedback via direct message or email to firstname.lastname@example.org.
 Stay blessed!

 Firstly, I would like to say a big thank you for all the support I have received over the last five and a half years since God gave birth to The Undiluted Word.
 I appreciate each of you for always reading and encouraging me: I have learnt a lot, and I’ve grown from the young teenager who started writing to share her thoughts.
 I especially thank God for the privilege to be His vessel: sharing His light and love to all.
 My prayer is that we will all continue to grow from strength to strength and from glory to glory as we strive to deepen our relationship with God and be His living sacrifice.